After 3 feet of rain, 32,000 in Sydney area may need to flee

 “It’s just devastating.
 They just keep on saying ‘devastating, not again,’” Fedeli said.

-“I just keep on saying … ‘We’ve got to be strong, we will get through this.”
+“I just keep on saying … ‘We’ve got to be strong, we will get through this.’
 But you know deep down it’s really hitting home hard to a lot of people,” she added.

 Perrottet said government and communities needed to adapt to major flooding becoming more common across Australia’s most populous state.